mongodb/laravel-mongodb/README.md

     }

-If you are using a different database driver as the default one, you will need to specify the mongodb connection within your model by changing the `connection` property:
+If you are using a different database driver as the default one, you will need to specify the mongodb connection name within your model by changing the `connection` property:

     use Jenssegers\Mongodb\Model as Eloquent;